WHY FASHION MATTERS

 While globalisation and increasing interdependence between countries all over the world has led to greater cooperation, opportunities and development in many cases, the impact on global production and consumption has left many millions of people behind: in low paid jobs in unhealthy and sometimes dangerous environments, and with little power to demand employers hold up their human rights.

-Today is World Day of Social Justice, a UN day that calls on all countries to ensure that everyone has access to full employment in decent work, without fear of insecurity, exclusion and inequality – and the fashion industry is no exception..
+Everyone should have access to full employment and decent work, without fear of insecurity, exclusion and inequality – and the fashion industry is no exception..